jankwysocki/Toss/README.md

    - (Optional) Default Parent Page ID
    - (Optional) Adjust page title template and default format

+## Notion prerequisites
+1) Create an internal integration: https://www.notion.so/profile/integrations (copy the secret token).
+2) Open your target **Parent Page** in Notion → Share → invite your integration (can edit).
+3) In the extension Options:
+   - Paste your integration token.
+   - Paste the Parent Page share link (or ID).
+   - Choose Default Target and Default Format.

 ## Usage
-- Open a Chrome window with the tabs you want to save
+1) Open a Chrome window with the tabs you want to save
-- Click the extension icon
+2) Click the extension icon
-- (Optional) Paste a **Parent Page ID** to target a specific page
-- Pick a format → **Save tabs to Notion**
+3) Pick a target and format → **Save tabs to Notion**
-- A new Notion page is created with all your links
+4) A new Notion page is created with all your links

 ## Permissions
 - `tabs` (read open tabs’ titles/URLs)